-CM: Oh, well no. A shark is different.
+CM: Well, no. A shark is different.
 See, a white shark or a make jumps out of water.
 When they do, they stun themselves.
-So, we just let him run and he jumped out of water three or four times.
-Then it was just a case of fighting and reeling him in.
-We got 502 pounds we got in, in less than a half an hour, which wasn't too bad.
+So, we just let him run, and he jumped out of water three or four times.
+Then, it was just a case of fighting him and reeling him in.
+We got 502 pounds - we got in in less than half an hour, which wasn't too bad.
 That was only eight miles from shore.
-People think that it's safe from sharks. [laughter]
+People think they're safe from sharks. [laughter]